rust-lang/rust/src/doc/rustc-dev-guide/src/panic-implementation.md

 This is where the actual panic-related logic begins.
 In `src/libstd/pancking.rs`, control passes to `rust_panic_with_hook`.
-This method is responsible for checking for invoking the global panic hook, and checking for double panics.
+This method is responsible for invoking the global panic hook, and checking for double panics.
 Finally, we call ```__rust_start_panic```, which is provided by the panic runtime.

 The call to ```__rust_start_panic``` is very weird - it is passed a ```*mut &mut dyn BoxMeUp```,